hanahmed05/power_outages/index.md

 ### Evaluation Metrics

-1. **Mean Absolute Error (MAE)**:
+**Mean Absolute Error (MAE)**:
    - The mean absolute error for the model is **743,552.41**, indicating the average deviation of predictions from actual values.
 This large error suggests that the model struggles to capture the variance in electricity sales accurately.

-2. **R-squared (R²)**:
-   - The R² score is **0.21**, meaning that only 21% of the variance in residential electricity sales is explained by the model.

 ### Performance Analysis

 Our baseline model has lots of areas to improve in its current form.
-While it uses relevant features, the low R² score and high MAE suggest that it fails to capture critical relationships or additional drivers of electricity consumption.
+While it uses relevant features, the high MAE suggest that it fails to capture critical relationships or additional drivers of electricity consumption.
 The model's performance is likely hindered by potential **non-linear relationships** between features and the response variable.
 Therefore, to improve the model, we explored non-linear models and more feature engineering to better capture complex relationships.
 The baseline model serves as a starting point for further refinement and exploration in our predictive task.

 ---

 # Our Final Model

+Our final model is designed to enhance the predictive performance for residential electricity sales (`RES.SALES`) by leveraging transformed features and a carefully tuned multiple linear regression approach.
+Unlike the baseline model, which used raw features, the final model applies transformations tailored to capture the non-linear relationships in the data.

+## Features in the Final Model

+The features in the final model are transformations of the original columns, specifically designed to address the underlying relationships between the predictors and the target variable:

+1. **`TOTAL.REALGSP` (Total Real Gross State Product)**:
+   - **Transformation**: Left unchanged as its relationship with `RES.SALES` appeared linear.

+2. **`POPPCT_UC` (Percent Population in Urban Clusters)**: **FIX?**
+   - **Transformation**: Fractional polynomial transformation \( X^b \), where \( b \) is a tunable parameter.

+3. **`AREAPCT_UC` (Urban Cluster Area Percentage)**: **FIX?**
+   - **Transformation**: Exponential transformation \( e^{-aX} \), where \( a \) is a tunable parameter.

+---

+## Modeling Algorithm and Hyperparameter Tuning

+The final model employs a **multiple linear regression** algorithm, built using a `ColumnTransformer` to preprocess features and a pipeline to streamline transformations and model fitting.
+To ensure optimal performance, we tuned two key hyperparameters using **GridSearchCV** with 4-fold cross-validation:

+1. **Exponential Decay Parameter (`a`)**:
+   - Range: \([0.1, 0.5, 1.0, 2.0]\) **FIX**
+   - Best Value:

+2. **Fractional Polynomial Parameter (`b`)**:
+   - Range: \([0.25, 0.5, 0.75, 1.0, 2.0, 3.0]\) **FIX**
+   - Best Value:

+The **GridSearchCV** framework iterated through all possible combinations of the hyperparameters, evaluating each configuration based on **Mean Absolute Error (MAE)**.
+By focusing on minimizing MAE, we prioritized the model’s ability to provide accurate, interpretable predictions.

+---

+## Final Model Performance vs. Baseline Model

+### Baseline Model Performance:
+While the baseline model had an MAE of 743,552.41, our changes into our final model increased the performance by decrease MAE to __.
+Therefore, our model improved by ___ % **FIX**

+### Key Improvements:
+   - The transformations allowed the final model to capture non-linear relationships in the data that the baseline model could not.
+   - The tuned parameters \( a \) and \( b \) significantly improved the model’s flexibility and ability to generalize to unseen data.